UltraMessaging/smx_perf/README.md

 The subscriber does not create the SMX thread until it initially discovers the SMX source.
-Once the SMX thread is created, it will continue running until the context is deleted.
+Once the SMX thread is created, it will continue running at 100% until the context is deleted.

 #### Other Message Sizes